Curry In A Hurry

 Making Your Own Curry Powder

-If you are interested in making your own curry powder or garam masala, here are a couple of recipes.
-Keep in mind that there are probably hundreds, if not thousands, of different recipes for these spice blends, so feel free to experiment.
+Here are a couple of recipes for making your own curry powder or garam masala.
+Remember that there are hundreds, if not thousands, of different recipes for these spice blends, so feel free to experiment.

 The traditional procedure for making a curry powder or garam masala is always the same.
-Put all the whole spices except for any granulated spices in a dry skillet over medium low heat.
+Put all the whole spices except granulated ones in a dry skillet over medium-low heat.

-Cook the spices for several minutes, stirring constantly, until the spices have darkened a shade or two and are very fragrant.
-Don't turn up the heat; this must be done slowly, to toast the spices all the way through without burning the outsides.
+Cook the spices for several minutes, stirring constantly, until the spices have darkened a shade or two and are fragrant.
+Don't turn up the heat; this must be done slowly to toast the spices through without burning the outsides.

 Pour the spices on a paper towel to cool.